Skip to main content

 Khinkali (ხინკალი)

-Khinkali are large, pleated dumplings filled with spiced meat (typically beef, pork, or lamb) and broth.
-The proper way to eat Khinkali is to hold it by the top knot, take a small bite, and sip the flavorful broth before consuming the rest of the dumpling.
-The top knot is traditionally not eaten.
-Khinkali are a popular and iconic Georgian dish, often served with sour cream or a spicy tomato sauce.
-They can be found in most restaurants specializing in Georgian cuisine.
+Khinkali are large, pleated dumplings filled with spiced meat (usually beef, pork, or lamb) and broth.
+To eat one, hold it by the twisted top knot, bite a small opening, and sip the broth before finishing the rest.
+The knot itself is left on the plate.
+These dumplings are one of Georgia's most recognizable dishes, served with sour cream or a spicy tomato sauce, and you'll find them at most places that cook Georgian food.

 Mtsvadi (მწვადი)